FCP Setup

 • Check the current list of tasks running on CP, display detailed information for tasks using -v

-computing-provider task list
+computing-provider task list --type fcp

-computing-provider task get [task_uuid]
+computing-provider task get [job_uuid]

-• Delete task by task_uuid
+• Delete task by job_uuid

-computing-provider task delete [task_uuid]
+computing-provider task delete [job_uuid]

 Getting Help